survivejs/site/posts/112-rill-interview.md

 }
 ```

 Notice how similar this looks to the server only code.
-You get to use middleware and routing in a way you are probably already know.
+You get to use middleware and routing in a way you probably already know.
 However, the above example when compiled with [webpack](https://webpack.js.org), [Rollup](https://rollupjs.org), or [Browserify](http://browserify.org) will also work in the browser!

 For a more detailed example check out the [TodoMVC](https://github.com/rill-js/todomvc) implementation with [React](https://facebook.github.io/react) and [Rill](https://github.com/rill-js/rill).